-- 1 The examination shall be in the form of an oral examination and shall be conducted by a panel of 4 examiners, one of whom is usually an external examiner.
-The total examination time for each candidate shall be approximately 1 hour and 30 minutes. - 2 The examination will be focused on the practical aspect of medical physics work and shall mainly be based on, but not limited to, the relevant part of the syllabus of Part III Certification Examination given in Appendix C. The candidate's training logbook also serves as a reference for the examiners.
+1 The examination shall be in the form of an oral examination and shall be conducted

+- by a panel of 4 examiners, one of whom is usually an external examiner.
+The total examination time for each candidate shall be approximately 1 hour and 30 minutes. - 2 The examination will be focused on the practical aspect of medical physics work and shall mainly be based on, but not limited to, the relevant part of the syllabus of Part III Certification Examination given in Appendix C. - 3 The candidate's training logbook also serves as a reference for the examiners.
+It is important that each candidate shall bring along his/her training logbook and present it to the Chief Examiner immediately after admitted to the examination room. - 4 English shall be used during the examination.